 The measurement system might be implemented at the national and/or international level, providing access to the particular measurement results to ICT players whether they connected.

-The implementation on the international level is a preferred solution for the assessment of the Internet resource speed, due to the following reasons:

-accuracy of measurements – all measurements will be conducted from one Internationally recognized physical entity connected to the Internet;

-comprehensive analyses of user´s hardware and software – a centralized possibility to inform customers about unsuitable configuration if detected or other configuration problems that may lead to unreliable measurements (see Annex A);

-global visualization of measured results – customers can compare “tariff/offer” advertised by telecom operators;

-differentiated tariffs for OTT services – a possibility to set up tariffs for OTT services provided on the fixed and mobile networks.

 In spite of the location, all involved ICT players must have the comprehensive access to the features of the measurement system in accordance with their rights.
 At least each of them has to get access to the measurement data.

 Test Facilities